datacarpentry/semester-biology/exercises/Making-choices-size-estimates-by-name-R.md

 language: R
 ---

-This is a follow up to [Use and Modify]({{ site.baseurl }}/exercises/Functions-use-and-modify-R).

-To make it even easier to work with your dinosaur size estimation functions you decide to create a function that lets you specify which dinosaur group you need to estimate the size of by name and then have the function automatically choose the right parameters.
+Youre going to write a function to estimate a dinosaur's mass based on its length.

-Remember the general form of the equation is:
+The general form of the equation for doing this is:

 > mass <- a * length ^ b

+The parameters `a` and `b` vary by the group of dinosaurs, so you decide to create a function that lets you specify which dinosaur group you need to estimate the size of by name and then have the function automatically choose the right parameters.

 Create a new function `get_mass_from_length_by_name()` that takes two arguments, the `length` and the name of the dinosaur group.
 Inside this function use